India's Sovereign Green Bond Programme: What Has Been Funded, What the Taxonomy Changes, and What Industrial Companies Need to Know

 How will the Climate Finance Taxonomy change India's sovereign green bond programme?

-- Reserve Bank of India — Sovereign Green Bond issuance details — FY2022-23 and FY2023-24
+- Reserve Bank of India, Sovereign Green Bond issuance details for FY2022-23 and FY2023-24

-- Climate Policy Initiative — India Climate Finance Landscape 2025
+- Climate Policy Initiative, India Climate Finance Landscape 2025

-- Ministry of Finance — India Climate Finance Taxonomy — May 2025 draft consultation document
+- Ministry of Finance, India Climate Finance Taxonomy May 2025 draft consultation document